Schlaefer/Saito/docs/help/en/1-search.md

 # Simple Search #

 Searches for one or more words.
-Wrapping into quotes searches for an exact phrase.
+Wrapping into quotes "" searches for an exact phrase.
+Appending a star to a word * serves as a wildcard operator.

 Words must have a minimum length (usually 4 characters).